cade-vs/perl-web-reactor/README.md

     * APP_NAME      -- alphanumeric application name (plus underscore)
     * APP_ROOT      -- application root dir, used for app components search
-    * ACTIONS_DIRS  -- directories in which actions are searched
+    * LIB_DIRS      -- directories from which actions and other libs are loaded
     * ACTIONS_SETS  -- list of action "sets", appended to ACTIONS_DIRS
     * HTML_DIRS     -- html file inlude directories
     * SESS_VAR_DIR  -- used by filesystem session handling to store sess data